bolencki13/StarLight/iOS/README.md

 - Download existing Patterns directly to the phone, play them on StarLights

 ### Known Bugs
-* Lights states converted back to UIImage is not accurate
 * Calibration does not include lights relative to strand (yet)